montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 Use the search bar to find the option `Arduino Mbed OS Nano Boards` and install it, this might take a while.

+Please note that if you look for "Mbed", several different options will appear, be careful with the similar named one called `Arduino Mbed OS Boards` which is deprecated and we should not install.

 As of June 2021, we are using version 2.2.0.

 ![Arduino Mbed OS Nano](../docs/images/1-arduino-mbed-os-nano.jpg "Arduino Mbed OS Nano")